rackerlabs/rackspace-how-to/content/cloud-servers/linux-file-permission-concepts.md

 ---

 This article explores the core concepts of Linux&reg; file permissions.
-It starts with the basics and moves on to more advanced topics, covering Linux file permissions in depth.
+It starts with the basics and moves on to more advanced topics.
 It also provides some practical examples.
-To get an introduction to file permissions and to learn how to view file permissions, see [Check Linux file permissions with ls](https://support.rackspace.com/how-to/checking-linux-file-permissions-with-ls/).
+To get an introduction to file permissions and to learn how to view file permissions, see
+[Check Linux file permissions with ls](https://support.rackspace.com/how-to/checking-linux-file-permissions-with-ls/).

 ### File access

-In a multi-user environment like Linux, it’s important to control which users can modify or delete various files on the system.
-This control isn’t just a necessary security precaution — it prevents catastrophic accidents.
+In a multiuser environment like Linux, it’s important to control which users can modify or delete various files on the system.
+This control isn’t just a necessary security precaution&mdash;it prevents catastrophic accidents.
 If a user can only affect a minimum number of files, there’s less chance that a mistyped command, or a typo in a script, destroys an essential file or publishes confidential information to a public web site.

 Before exploring *how* to manage file access, you first need to understand the concepts of file ownership and file permissions.
-Note that ownership and permissions also applies to directories, because directories are basically a special kind of file as far as the filesystem is concerned.
+Note that ownership and permissions also apply to directories because directories are basically a special kind of file as far as the filesystem is concerned.
 Even though there are some differences for directories, the basic concepts are the same, so most file permission concepts or commands discussed in this article apply to